 It isn’t enough to point out the obvious when it comes to tech and the need to upskill, as we did above.
 Sometimes, you’re going to have to prove to the C-Level that training is worth the initial cost, and you’ll need data and results to do that.
 Here’s how you evaluate tech training both before and after:

-Find out if the training course will fit with your internal corporate culture.
-You need to know if the coaches can mould the course to meet your organisation’s specific needs, preferences and learning styles.
+Find out if the training will fit with your internal corporate culture.
+You need to know if the coaches can mould the course to meet your organisation’s specific needs, preferences and learning style.
 Flexible team training that fits around your dev culture will enhance your skills further.

 Following training, conduct a variety of questionnaires, observations and interviews with staff to see how they believe they’re doing in light of the training.

 Finally, look at your overheads and revenue after your new products have launched.
 If productivity has increased, overheads should be lower.
 Meanwhile, if you’ve harnessed a more powerful technology that users want and expect, you’ll be enjoying greater engagement and conversions.

 There are myriad ways to evaluate tech training outcomes, but one thing’s for certain: without additional training to upskill your team, your organisation will soon be outpaced by the competition.
 Don’t get left behind.

 If you want to join the trailblazers of the tech industry and bring GraphQL and React to your organisation, React GraphQL Academy is here to help.
 Our week-long intensive bootcamps and series of other bespoke trainings are designed to help upskill your dev team quickly so you can start reaping rewards straight away.